 We ended our trip with dinner at the gorgeous Eden restaurant at the Rimrock Resort, which was not only delicious but an experience in itself.
-These delicious scallops with saffron garlic purée, hollandaise and edamame were divine.
+These scallops with saffron garlic purée, hollandaise and edamame were divine.

 The views, again, were unbelievably picturesque, and I was told you can sometimes see the Northern Lights from this area, which would be amazing from Eden.

-After six days seeing this part of Canada, especially the time aboard Rocky Mountaineer, I was sad to head home, and I’m already thinking about another trip.
+After six days seeing this part of Canada, especially the time aboard Rocky Mountaineer train, I was sad to head home, and I’m already thinking about another trip.
 With four routes and different journeys along each one, there is a lot to see.
 I’m thinking I’d like to see one of the Coastal Passages next.